provizio/provizio_radar_api_core/README.md

     /**
     * @brief Enables sockets operations - to be called once prior to any other API calls *
-    * @return 0 if successfull, non-zero error code otherwise
+    * @return 0 if successful, non-zero error code otherwise
     * @note Required in Windows, unless WSAStartup is called somewhere else, can be omitted in other platforms */ int32_t status = provizio_sockets_initialize();